October Health – 2025 Report

 Male Demographic in South Africa

-The leading cause of stress for males in South Africa is typically related to economic pressures, particularly unemployment and financial instability.
-Work-related stress and societal expectations regarding masculinity and provision roles also contribute significantly.
-Offering workplace mental health support, such as stress management programs and access to digital group sessions via platforms like October, can help alleviate these pressures.
+The leading cause of stress for males in South Africa is often linked to economic pressures, particularly unemployment and financial insecurity.
+Job instability and the pressure to provide for families are significant stressors.
+Workplace demands and societal expectations around masculinity also contribute.
+Addressing these through workplace mental health programs, such as digital group sessions by October, can offer valuable support.

 How mental health affects the Male demographic differently

-Cultural expectations in South Africa often pressure men to be the primary financial providers, leading to stress related to job performance and financial stability. -
+Societal expectations in South Africa often place men in the role of primary breadwinner, leading to heightened stress about job security, income, and career success.

 Data from October Health